 Units: 1

-Enrollment Limitation: Concurrent enrollment in ANTH 101 or ANTH 101H if prerequisite not met.
+Enrollment Limitation: Students who have not completed ANTH C1001 or ANTH C1001H must enroll concurrently.
 Not open to students with prior credit in ANTH 101LH.

 Acceptable for Credit: CSU, UC